The Risks of Buying a New or Used Firearm Online (Updated)

 The magazine spring and follower was missing (necessary for proper operation of the firearm).

 Another customer had an unwelcome experience when he purchased a new shotgun at one of the leading online gun retailers.
 He purchased a shotgun and had it sent to us for transfer.
 When it was received, it had minor damage from the manufacturer (obviously packed with the damage at the manufacturer).
 He sent it back, incurring a transfer fee in the process.
 He received the replacement and it had damage from the manufacturer, again incurring a transfer fee.
 When he received the 3rd and final gun, it met his expectations.
 When the transactions were completed, he had incurred 3 transfer fees and received 1 shotgun.
 He then asked about buying a second shotgun for his other son.
-I acquired the second gun and it cost less than he paid for the first gun and there was no transfer fee.
+I acquired the second gun and it cost less than he paid for the first gun (before transfer fees) and there was no transfer fee.
 If the damaged gun had been ordered locally, it would have been taken care of without any extra effort or expense on his part.

 Another situation that can arise is when the background check is denied or delayed.
 When you purchase a firearm online, the background check is done at the time of delivery to the customer.
 If you have not recently purchased a firearm and been through the instant check system, you could receive an unpleasant surprise.
 I do not recommend purchasing your first firearm online for this reason.
 If you receive a denial by the NICS system, It can cost you $100 or more.

 If you are denied, you only have 3 options at that point: return the firearm to the original seller, sell/consign the firearm to the transferring dealer, or appeal the denial.
 The first two options can cost you transfer fees, shipping fees, return fees, consignment fees, and more.
 If you are denied the transfer, you can appeal to the FBI.
-It is a months long process.
+It can be months long process.
 If the denial is upheld, your costs can easily outweigh the cost of the firearm.